Am I a Candidate for Ketamine Infusion Therapy?

 Are you feeling down or in a constant state of worry?
 Has conventional treatment been ineffective?
 Ketamine Infusion Therapy may be able to get you back to feeling better again.
 Below is more information about our service and how it can help you get back to life.

-Call Georgia Ketamine to schedule a consultation today.
+Call Georgia Renew Clinic to schedule a consultation today.
 Let’s help you get some relief from your depression or chronic pain.

 Ketamine is not a permanent cure for people with chronic depression however, it may provide patients with a prolonged state of relief from symptoms of treatment resistance.
 Click here for more in-depth information on how Ketamine can provide much needed help to patients suffering from depression.